Anarchy Online: Plot

 In the year 28,702 AD, a mining survey ship from the megacorporation Omni-Tek carried to Rubi-Ka the first humans to land on it.
 The Interstellar Confederation of Corporations (ICC) granted Omni-Tek a one thousand-year lease on the planet shortly after.
 It was a seemingly useless, arid landscape far from civilization, until the discovery of the mineral Notum, unique to Rubi-Ka.
 Research of Notum and its properties led to major leaps forward in nanotechnology, making possible the creation of powerful new technology, as well as the resurrection of the dead.
 After terraforming a portion of Rubi-Ka and constructing several cities, outposts, and transportation infrastructure, the company began importing colonists under contract as miners and other professions.

 The first five-hundred years of Omni-Tek's control of Rubi-Ka were marked with an exemplary record of worker treatment, but as time passed, their policies degraded.
-Their scientists', tinkering with the mutating effects of Notum on the colonists in a quest for efficiency, lead to many failed experiments.
+Their scientists', tinkering with the mutating effects of Notum on the colonists in a quest for efficiency, led to many failed experiments.
 Survivors of these experiments became the game's four playable races, or "breeds", each designed by Omni-Tek to specialize in a type of work.
 Together with the original Solitus race, were the genetically engineered and herculean Atrox, the intelligent Nanomages, and the nimble Opifexes.
 They continued to labor in the midst of an increasingly hostile and totalitarian culture.
 This caused a significant number of workers to rebel, and begin to trade stolen Notum to a rival corporation.
 These rebel groups, collectively calling themselves the Clans, fought a series of wars with Omni-Tek over the next several centuries.

 Player point of view

-Anarchy Onlines story, from the player's point of view, began in 29,475, after the most recent peace treaty had been signed between Omni-Tek and the Clans.
-ICC peacekeeping troops later moved into some cities to protect neutral observers of the war who had rejected their contractual obligations with Omni-Tek, but did not align themselves with the Clans.
-Omni-Tek, the Clans, and the neutral observers make up the game's three playable factions and control much of Rubi-Ka's terraformed surface.
+The story of Anarchy Online, from the player's perspective, begins in the year 29,475, after the most recent peace treaty between Omni-Tek and the Clans had been signed.
+ICC peacekeeping troops later moved into several cities to protect neutral observers of the war who had rejected their contractual obligations with Omni-Tek but did not align themselves with the Clans.
+Omni-Tek, the Clans, and the neutral observers form the game's three playable factions and control much of Rubi-Ka's terraformed surface.

-After scientists opened a portal to the Shadowlands, players discovered the Source, killing the guardian the Xan had left there to protect it.
-This prompted an alien race known as the Kyr'ozch to begin attacking Rubi-Ka.
-The story's current plots revolve around the fight by all sides for control of the planet.
+After scientists opened a portal to the Shadowlands, players discovered the Source and killed the guardian left there by the Xan to protect it.
+This event prompted an alien race known as the Kyr'ozch to begin attacking Rubi-Ka.
+The current storyline revolves around the struggle between the factions for control of the planet.